 This became one of the favorite devices.
 A grocer who was interested in a bank, or who was induced by a commission, took a quantity of its notes to exchange.
 He paid them out at every opportunity in "change" and retained the notes of other banks which he brought back to the bank.
 This provided that bank with "specie funds" without further trouble or expense.
 Hence arose also a fraud in the term "specie paying" banks.
-Two, neither of which had any specie, but each of which held a quantity of the other's notes, became thereby "specie paying;" because each returned its stock of notes of the other as "specie funds." or "cash items."
-Gouge, Raguet, and other writers of lackson's time refer to the period before the second war as one in which there had been some sound, honorable, and high principled banking.
+Two, neither of which had any specie, but each of which held a quantity of the other's notes, became thereby "specie paying;" because each returned its stock of notes of the other as "specie funds," or "cash items."
+Gouge, Raguet, and other writers of Jackson's time refer to the period before the second war as one in which there had been some sound, honorable, and high principled banking.
 Investigation does not verify this.
 Sometimes there was a certain naïveté and simplicity about the way of behaving, but these earlier bankers invented nearly all the later abuses, and they set about the exploitation of them with less reserve than their successors.
 Perhaps they and their contemporaries had not yet learned how mischievous the abuses might become.
 If so, that is the most which yet can be said for them; for they did not show any greater scrupulosity than their successors.
-The fact is that what New England did in the first decade of the century is what the Middle States did
+The fact is that what New England did in the first decade of the century is what the Middle States did in the second, and the Southwest in the fourth, and the Ohio States in the sixth.